 • Get a new theme.
 These feminine, chic, WordPress themes have been optimised for mobiles.

 • Get a website speed test on Pingdom to see how well your blog is performing in terms of loading time.
-We humans nowadays are both impatient and have short attention spans, so if a page takes longer than 3 seconds to load, your potential reader will most likely leave (yes, 3 seconds, that’s all you have).
+Busy syndrome or humans having shorter attention spans, means that if a page takes longer than 3 seconds to load, your potential reader will most likely leave (yes, 3 seconds, that’s all you have).